-Use the Pilates principles to build your practice.
+Use the Pilates principles to enhance your practice.

-I’ve been introducing the Pilates principles at the start of my classes to help you develop body awareness, good form and a broader understanding of the practice.
-Keep the principles in mind as you move forward.
-Doing so will help you build the strength, flexibility and connections needed to do the exercises with greater ease.
+The Pilates principles can help you develop body awareness, good form and a broader understanding of the practice.
+Keeping the principles in mind will help you build the strength, flexibility and the connections needed to do the exercises with greater ease.

 1/ Breath

-Use your breath to increase your focus and improve your oxygen levels and lung capacity.
+Use your breath to focus your mind, improve your oxygen levels and enhance lung capacity.

 2/ Concentration